openobserve/o2-k8s-operator/docs/O2OPERATOR_FEATURES.md

 The following features are currently under active development and will be available in upcoming releases:

-### OpenObserveAlertDestinations (o2alertdest)

-A dedicated Custom Resource for managing alert notification destinations as independent resources.

-**Planned Features:**
-- **Destination Types**:
-  - Slack channels
-  - Email (SMTP)
+### Enhanced Destination Features

+While the OpenObserveDestination CRD is now available with support for basic alert and pipeline destinations, the following enhanced features are planned:

+**Additional Destination Types (Coming Soon):**
-  - PagerDuty
+- **Alert Destinations**:
   - OpsGenie
-  - Microsoft Teams
-  - Webhooks
   - Discord
   - Telegram
-  - Custom HTTP endpoints

-- **Configuration Management**:
-  - Centralized credential storage
-  - Template management for notifications
-  - Custom formatting per destination
-  - Rate limiting and throttling
-  - Retry policies
-  - Delivery confirmation tracking
+  - Microsoft Teams (native integration)
+  - Webhooks with custom authentication schemes

 - **Advanced Features**:
   - Alert routing rules